 Two trends in historical ethics

 In the history of ethics, two tendencies or trends stand out in particular.
-The first is that compared to other universal disciplines like biology, physics, engineering and medicine, ethics has made remarkably little progress in over 2,500 years.
+The first is that compared to other universal disciplines like biology, physics, engineering and medicine, ethics has made remarkably little progress in over two and a half thousand years.
 War, national debts, government counterfeiting, taxation, indoctrination, unjust imprisonment, arms sales, tariffs — all these (to name just a few) remains arguably as bad if not worse now than they were in the ancient world.
 Some advances seem to have been made; the abolition of overt slavery, growing equality for women, and a very slow recognition of the equal rights of children, but there may be another reason for this supposed progress, which will be examined further.

 Think of the Old Testament commandment: “Thou shalt not murder.”
 Moses received these, according to some estimates, in the thirteenth century BC.
-Thus Judeo-Christian ethics has been attempting to curb murder for over 3,300 years — how is the program going?
+Thus Judeo-Christian ethics has been attempting to curb murder for over three thousand years — how is the program going?
 Well, in the twentieth century alone, over a quarter of a billion people were murdered by their own governments — not including wars.
 This is the result of over three millennia of trying to restrain murder — this is a failure beyond measure.

 The second trend worth noting in the history of ethics is that conformity to ethical norms is surrounded by hysterical threats and bribes — heaven, hell, joy, misery, freedom, cages… This only seems normal because it is so pervasive.
 Let’s compare ethics to science, to see how strange ethical ‘arguments’ really are.
 Imagine a scientific journal arguing that you have to accept the general theory of relativity in order to achieve happiness and eternal bliss after death — and if you reject it, you will be hurled in jail, and shot if you resist, and after you die, ghosts will torment you for all eternity in a bottomless lake of fire!